cedardevs/onestop/docs/developer/publishing-tags.md

 The goals of our tag publishing conventions are to be seamless and consistent.
 In general, a developer or deployer should only need to do one of the following things to publish the right tag:

+- [release]
-- [release] create a release and tag via the GitHub interface or create, commit, and push a tag to our repo
+  - [git tag] Create a release and tag via the GitHub interface or create, commit, and push a tag to our repo.
+  - [manual] Trigger locally via `./gradlew jib -Pversion=3.0.0-beta` (on any branch/state)
+    - _WARNINGS:_
+      - Be sure your manually-entered version does not conflict with existing published artifact tags.
+It _will_ be overwritten.
+      - Manual releases will publish a semver tag, but no `git tag` is associated with the artifacts, so it's difficult to recreate and best suited to to non-official releases and release candidates like:
+        - `-alpha`
+        - `-beta`
+        - `-RC1`
+        - etc.
 - [snapshots] push to a remote branch
-- [local] ./gradlew jib (requires `DOCKER_USER` and `DOCKER_PASSWORD` to be set in environment)
+- [local] ./gradlew jib

+_NOTE:_ Running locally, with or without the release flag, the `DOCKER_USER` and `DOCKER_PASSWORD` environment variables will need to be set just as they are in the CI environment to publish to Docker Hub.
-Cleanup of the container registry (Docker Hub) is automated without being destructive or confusing about what a published tag represents.

 ## Circle CI Configuration
 For Circle CI to [triggers builds from tags](https://circleci.com/docs/2.0/configuration-reference/#tags), it cannot be defined at the workflow level: